Enrique1263/VisionPorComputadorSDNET/web/memory.md

 -**15% testing**

-Using a shuffled sample list before splitting ensures that performance metrics reflect generalization and not memorization.
+Using a sample before splitting ensures that performance metrics reflect generalization and not memorization.

 ![Progreso](../images/ProgresoTraining.jpeg)